billyriantono/laravel/README.md

 ## Description
 A Laraval Package for use together with the [php-tmdb/api](https://github.com/php-tmdb/api) TMDB Wrapper.
 This package comes with a service provider that configures the `Tmdb\Client` and registers it to the IoC container.
-Both Laravel 5 and 4 are supported.
+Both Laravel 5  & 4  also Lumen are supported.

 ## Installation